eigmax/Ziren/crates/cli/README.md

 # CLI

-The `cargo prove` CLI is useful for various tasks related to the zkMIPS project.
+The `cargo prove` CLI is useful for various tasks related to the Ziren project.
 Typically users will not need to interact with the CLI directly, but rather use the `zkmup` script to install the CLI.

 ## Development